 The core aim of psychotherapy is to help young and adult clients feel more integrated and, as a result, feel more secure and better about themselves, their abilities and relationships.

 My assessment and therapeutic work with children and adolescents involves identifying needs and difficulties rather than making mental health or neurodevelopmental diagnoses.
 I then suggest therapeutic and support plans (which may include parents/carers sessions to support reflective thinking and understanding around child development and brain neurobiology), or I signpost to more appropriate services if needed.

 I also work with adult clients to support them with problems around attachment and relationship concerns; shame; loss and bereavement; BAME individuals and the impact of racism; repetitive intrusive thoughts; anxiety; discrimination; low mood and depression; gender and/or sexuality; diagnoses; major life changes; infertility; self-esteem; and childhood trauma.

-My specialist child psychotherapy training, experience and skills enable me to effectively support adults who are experiencing the negative effects of childhood difficulties or trauma, offering them a containing, confidential and non-judgemental space where they can process and make sense of things.
+My specialist child and adolescent psychotherapy training, experience and skills enable me to effectively support adults who are experiencing the negative effects of childhood difficulties or trauma, offering them a containing, confidential and non-judgemental space where they can process and make sense of things.
 In this environment clients can explore their early experiences and take a view on how these might have impacted on their development and personality, their physical health, and their relational, emotional and thinking patterns.